software-students-spring2025/web-app/README.md

 View the app in your browser:

-open a web browser and go to http://localhost:5001 (or change 5001 to whatever port number you used for the flask-app.)
+Open a web browser and go to http://localhost:5001 (or change 5001 to whatever port number you used for the flask-app.)

 Note that you edit any of the files in the project, you will have to stop and then restart the containers, as indicated above.